disneystreaming/pg2k4j/README.md

 ### Contributing

-1. Fork the repo and submit a pr with a description detailing what this code does, and what bug or feature it addresses.
+Fork the repo and submit a pr with a description detailing what this code does and what bug or feature it addresses.
 Any methods containing substantial logic should include javadocs.

 Be sure that both integration tests and unit pass and that any new code introduced has corresponding [tests](src/test/java/com/disney/pg2k4j).
 Run unit tests with